FathiFathallah/FathiFathallah/README.md

 # Hello, I'm Fathi FathAllah 👋

 <!-- Your Bio -->
 Disciplined and insightful 23 years old fresh Computer Engineering graduate.
 Highly organized, self-motivated and detail-oriented.
 Eager to join your entreprise.
 Interested in Back-End Engineering and Computer Networks.
-Pursuing an internship in these domains.
+Pursuing an internship/entry job in these domains.

 <!-- GitHub Stats -->
 ## GitHub Stats